 ◆ Legislative Amendments

 To support these policy changes, significant amendments to the Tax Administration Act, the Income Tax Act and the GST Act will be made.
+The Tax Administration Act will include changes to strengthen the current audit and investigation procedures and introduce a robust penalty regime to combat noncompliance.
 New legislation, including a property tax framework and carbon credit monetization regulations, are also proposed.

 Ⅸ. International tax cooperation